Special Savings on Hybrid Water Heaters!

 Save now with instant rebates AND reduce your electric bill every month

-Central Lincoln PUD is offering a $600 rebate on heat pump water heaters (HPWH) instantly through this special online offer.
+Central Lincoln PUD is offering a $800 rebate on Tier 3 heat pump water heaters (HPWH) instantly through this special online offer.
 The prices listed below have already been reduced to reflect the rebate so there’s no paperwork for you to fill out.

 PLUS, free curbside delivery to your home is included!

 Please read through all the information on this page for the offer details and important info on hybrid water heaters.

 Click Image to Order

 - This offer is valid only on orders shipped to a residential address serviced by CLPUD.

 - The water heater must replace an existing electric water heater.

 - Limit 1 per home, unless you are purchasing for an Accessory Dwelling Unit (ADU) with a separate plumbing system.